With AllTrails Pro, you can create your own custom map routes in seconds using our mapping tool, QuickDraw.

-Below is a quick overview of the QuickDraw interface.
-You can read more about how to create your own custom maps here: https://support.alltrails.com/solution/articles/229568-how-do-i-create-my-own-custom-maps-
+Below is a quick overview of the QuickDraw functionality.

-- Clicking on the dotted line segments will auto route along that entire segment
+- Clicking on the dotted line segments will auto-route that segment

 Provide a brief description to easily remember what the route covers and why you created it.
 This may be useful to people who you share the map with.

-Know exactly where you’re planning to go?
-Any new map you create will have a search box to help you center the map on a specific location or landmark by name or enter specific coordinates to center the map at that location.
-Coordinates should be entered in decimal degrees format (ex: 12.345, -123.456) Once you draw a route on your map, this option will be removed.
+Any new map you create will have a search box to help you center the map on a specific location.
+Coordinates should be entered in decimal degrees format (ex: 12.345, -123.456).
+Once you draw a route on your map, this option will be removed.

-Use the icons in the bottom right hand corner of the map screen to toggle between various map layers (AllTrails, Terrain, Satellite, OSM, OCM, etc.) and overlays to find more information about the area.
-Only the AllTrail layer features dotted auto routable segments.
-Remember if you don’t want to auto route along a segment you can hold down the shift key to disable this feature.
-Use the plus and minus zoom controls in the top right hand corner of the map screen to zoom in and out of the map to provide the right perspective.
+Use the icons in the bottom right corner of the map screen to toggle between various map layers and overlays for the area.
+Use the '+' and '-' zoom controls in the top right corner of the map screen to zoom in and out of the map.

 Drag your mouse along the elevation profile graph at the bottom of the map screen for each of your routes to see the corresponding point on the map.